-Maintenance costs in post implementation/operation stage.
+Maintenance costs in post-implementation/operation stage.
 The following costs should be capitalized and amortized over the useful life:

-Internal and external costs incurred to develop internal use computer software during the application development stage.
+Internal and external costs incurred to develop internal-use computer software during the application development stage.

 External direct costs of materials and services consumed in developing or obtaining software.
-Examples include fees to third parties for services provided to develop the software during the application development stage, costs incurred to obtain computer software from third parties, and travel expenses incurred by employees in their duties directly associated with developing software.
+Examples include fees to third parties for services provided to develop the computer software during the application development stage, costs incurred to obtain computer software from third parties, and travel expenses incurred by employees in their duties directly associated with developing computer software.

 Payroll and payroll-related costs such as benefits for employees who are directly associated with and who devote time to the computer software project, to the extent of the time spent directly on the project.
 Examples include coding and testing during the application development stage.